drips-network/docs/docs/the-protocol/technical-overview.md

 There are no setup steps for one to become a receiver.
 Any user can receive funds at any time, from any sender.
 The only function of this role is the collection of funds sent by others.

-Each receiver mantains a mapping for all cycles, which can be imagined as a timeline.
+Each receiver maintains a mapping for all cycles, which can be imagined as a timeline.
 Here, we see the timeline of a receiver who is receiving funds from two different senders.
 Each of the senders has sent different amounts over different periods of time.
 In this example there is a overlap between the two senders:

 ![](https://i.imgur.com/vUifBxW.png)

 If a sender starts dripping to a receiver this timeline is modified.
-For each ERC20 token a seperate timeline of tokens exists.
+For each ERC20 token a separate timeline of tokens exists.
 As discussed above, in order to maximize efficiency and minimize gas, we only store deltas of rate changes per-cycle, rather than full details about each Drip configuration.
 Every second, funds from the sender’s pool account are credited to the sender’s receivers according to the funding rate.

 **Received**
 ![](https://i.imgur.com/HMQ048c.png)